Saief1999/utility-scripts/README.md

 - `translate-shell` : Translate text directly from the CLI
   - Uses `google translate` by default, but can use other backends to translate with.
-  - also support TTS (Text To Speach).
+  - also supports TTS (Text To Speach).

 - `direnv` : Separate the environment of different projects.
   - a simple `cd` into the project will load its `.envrc` containing all its env variables.